nus-cs2103-AY1617S2/addressbook-level4/README.md

 * [Natty](http://natty.joestelmach.com/) by joestelmach - A framework to parse relative dates into absolute dates
 * [itextPDF](http://itextpdf.com/) by iText Software - For exporting data to PDF files
+* [FontAwesomeFX](https://bintray.com/jerady/maven/FontAwesomeFX) by Jens Deters - For icons used in the GUI

 #### Licence : [MIT](LICENSE)